-Press out all the water water from tofu and crumble it up.
+Press out all the water from tofu and crumble it up.

 Heat up a non-stick pan.
 Add tofu.
-Mix and add seasoning – garlic, salt, black pepper and paprika.
+Mix and add seasoning to taste – garlic, salt, black pepper and paprika.

-Keep stirring until all water evaporates (roughly 4 minutes)
+Keep stirring until all water has evaporated (roughly 4 minutes)

 Transform tofu to high-powered blender or food processor.

 Pulse until smooth, scraping off the sides if needed.